Describe attribute fields

 Each value per entity must be unique, but that does not necessarily mean all the values in this field will be unique for the layer.

-For example, if you have two layers: one for employees and one for job sites, both could contain an employee ID unique identifier field.
+For example, if you have two layers—one for employees and one for job sites—both can contain an employee ID unique identifier field.
 In the employees layer, the employee ID field should contain unique values.
-In the job sites layer, the employee ID field could contain duplicate values, as an employee may work at multiple job sites.
+In the job sites layer, the employee ID field can contain duplicate values, as an employee may work at multiple job sites.
 The employee ID field in the job sites layer is still a unique identifier because it distinguishes one employee from another, even though the field does not contain unique values in the job sites layer.

 Phone Number